temporalio/documentation/docs/clusters/how-to-set-up-archival.md

 :::note

-If the retention period isn't set, then it defaults to 2 days.
+If the retention period isn't set, it defaults to 2 days.
 The minimum retention period is 1 day.
 The maximum retention period is 30 days.